utelecon/utelecon.github.io/en/oc/index.md

 - **UTokyo Account**: {{ about_utokyo_account }}
 - **UTAS**: {{ about_utas }}
 - **ITC-LMS**: {{ about_itc_lms }}
-- **Zoom**, **Webex**: These are the web conferencing systems that are used for "simultaneous interactive" online classes.
-Zoom is mostly used at UTokyo, but Webex may also be used depending on the class.
+- **Zoom**: These are the web conferencing systems that are used for "simultaneous interactive" online classes.
 - **ECCS Cloud Email (Google Workspace)**: {{ about_google }}
 - **UTokyo Microsoft License (Microsoft 365)**: {{ about_microsoft }}
 - **UTokyo Wi-Fi**: {{ about_utokyo_wifi }}